Meet the Lab!

 Recent published articles examine how memory is influenced by (a) the plausibility and importance of everyday events, (b) the credibility of sources, and (c) the collaborative nature of group discussions.
 His most recent books include the co-edited volumes Processing Inaccurate Information: Theoretical and Applied Perspectives from Cognitive Science and the Educational Sciences (MIT Press), and The Handbook of Discourse Processes, second edition (Routledge).

 Dr. Rapp’s projects have been funded by the National Science Foundation, the U.S. Department of Education, and the National Institute on Aging.
 For his work, he has received a McKnight Land-Grant Professor award from the University of Minnesota in 2006, the Tom Trabasso Young Investigator Award from the Society for Text & Discourse in 2010, and is a Fellow of the Association for Psychological Science.
-He has served as associate editor at the Journal of Educational Psychology and is currently Editor of the journal Discourse Processes
+He has served as associate editor at the Journal of Educational Psychology.

 Graduate Students

-Josie Holohan, Second year doctoral student in Cognitive Psychology
+Josie Holohan, Fourth-year doctoral candidate in Cognitive Psychology

 E: holohanj@u.northwestern.edu

-Josie’s current research projects include exploring the long-term effects of exposure to inaccurate information and how the presentation of content might effect people’s perception of it.
+Josie’s current research projects include exploring the long-term effects of exposure to inaccurate information and how the presentation of content might affect people’s perception of it.
 Her general interests are in the intersection between video and psychology; specifically, what the cognitive consequences of viewing inaccurate information through video media might be.
+Josie also has experience as a lead instructor, teaching Research Methods at Northwestern University and is deeply passionate about mentoring undergraduate students.

-Amanda Withall, Second year doctoral student in Cognitive Psychology
+Mandy Withall, Fourth-year doctoral candidate in Cognitive Psychology

 e: mwithall@u.northwestern.edu